HISTORY OF HOW PANDEMICS END: IMPLICATIONS FOR TODAY’S COVID-19

 In some ways, COVID-19 has been less deadly than previous pandemics:

-- Bubonic Plague killed 25-50 million people in just a few months in the sixth century during the Plague of Justinian, with 10,000 deaths daily during its most virulent period.
+- Bubonic Plague killed 25-200 million people in just a few months in the sixth century during the Plague of Justinian, with 10,000 deaths daily during its most virulent period.
+It took two centuries to restore the population in Europe.

 - Smallpox consistently killed 400,000 people every single year of the 18th-century, not counting its other outbreaks in the 16th through 20th centuries.
+In the 1500s it killed almost 60 million.
 In the last 100 years alone, it killed 300-500 million people.

 - Measles killed 200 million people in the nineteenth and twentieth centuries until a vaccine became available.